 Everyone wants to see the end result and the technology.
 However, no one wants to do the planning because it's not fun, it's tedious, and it's a lot of work.

 With the vision for a better citizen experience firmly in mind, governments need a longer-term view of the capacity and capability needed to deliver.
 However, as Arnaldo Cruz, Director of Policy and Research, Civil Service Reform, Puerto Rico, points out, “Everyone wants to see the end result and the technology.
 However, no one wants to do the planning because it's not fun, it's tedious, and it's a lot of work.”
 Skills requirements are constantly changing as roles become more fluid.
 Boundaries between roles are becoming blurred as humans are increasingly working alongside machines.
-By employing dynamic workforce planning, public sector organizations can assess the multiyear impact of emerging technologies, plot “technology disruption curves,” and continually recast existing roles and define new ones.
-They must also find agile ways to bring in the right skills and capacity when needed — which may mean going outside the organization.
+By employing dynamic workforce planning, public sector organisations can assess the multiyear impact of emerging technologies, plot “technology disruption curves,” and continually recast existing roles and define new ones.
+They must also find agile ways to bring in the right skills and capacity when needed — which may mean going outside the organisation.

 Governments will also need to develop strategies to bridge the skills gap.
 Existing employees can be upskilled or reskilled via tailored training programs delivered through digital academies, self-directed digital learning programs, informal and on-the-job learning schemes, and by drawing on external partners’ expertise.
-To source fresh talent, a broader rebrand can help make the public sector more attractive, emphasizing purposeful careers in diverse organizations that improve people’s lives.
+To source fresh talent, a broader rebrand can help make the public sector more attractive, emphasising purposeful careers in diverse organisations that improve people’s lives.
 Proactive recruitment strategies can target nontraditional talent pools.